Turskyi/ethical_scanner/README.md

 #### Application Business Rules - `use_cases`

-The `use_cases` module defines the business logic of the application.
+The `use_cases` module defines the business logic of the app.
-It is a component that is independent of the development platform, i.e., it is written purely in the programming language and does not contain any elements from the platform.
+It is a component that is independent of the development platform, in other words, it is written purely in the programming language and does not contain any elements from the platform.
 In the case of `Flutter`, `use_cases` would be written purely in `Dart` without any `Flutter` elements.
-The reason for that is that `use_cases` should only be concerned with the business logic of the application, not with the implementation details.
+The reason for that is that `use_cases` should only be concerned with the business logic of the app, not with the implementation details.

 #### Interface Adapters - `interface_adapters`